 I became a Support and Information Practitioner in 2014, and underwent training as a Sleep Practitioner.
 I love working with families – helping them find the right support for themselves and their children, or working with them to finally get a good night’s sleep!

 In my spare time I like to… just kidding!
-I’m a busy mum with two kids, so like most mums I don’t have spare time.
+I’m a busy mum with three kids, so like most mums I don’t have spare time.
 If I did, the kids would fill it with bike rides, baking and, of course, homework!